-- Accompany the individual on foot, maintaining physical distancing of at least six feet.
+- Accompany the individual on foot, maintaining physical distance of at least six feet.

 - Provide cab fare and a mask.
 Keep the windows of the cab open if at all possible and position the individual as far apart from the driver as possible.
 Advise the driver to disinfect all interior surfaces of the cab after the trip, wearing disposable gloves that are placed in the trash after use.

-- Driving an individual using a personal or work vehicle is not recommended at this time.
-If you choose to transport an individual to primary care or testing, ensure that you wear PPE and that the individual wears a mask.
+- Driving an individual using a personal or work vehicle is not advised.
+If you choose to transport an individual to testing, ensure that you wear PPE and that the individual wears a mask.
 Keep the windows of the vehicle open if at all possible.
 Position yourself and the passenger as far apart as possible.
 Disinfect all interior surfaces of the vehicle after the trip, wearing disposable gloves that are placed in the trash after use.

 If an individual appears in medical distress or displays difficulty breathing, chest pain, confusion, drowsiness or loss of consciousness, call 911.

-Following testing, an individual will need to self-isolate while awaiting results.
-If results are positive, the individual will need to quarantine for at least 14 days.
-To accommodate these needs for individuals experiencing homelessness, a low-barrier isolation space has been established by Main Street Project and the WRHA.
-The Province of Manitoba has also established isolation spaces for anyone experiencing difficulty self-isolating, regardless of the circumstances.
-Ensure the individual you are supporting discusses their options for self-isolation and quarantine with their Primary Care or testing provider, so that they are able to access the appropriate type of space for their needs.
+Following testing, an individual will need to quarantine while awaiting results.
+If results are positive, or a person is identified as a close contact of a positive case by Public Health, the individual will need to isolate for at least 10 days.
+To accommodate these needs for individuals experiencing homelessness, low-barrier quarantine and isolation spaces have been established by Main Street Project and the WRHA.
+The Province of Manitoba has also established alternative spaces for anyone experiencing difficulty isolating.
+Ensure that the individual you are supporting discusses their options for quarantine and isolation with their testing provider, so they can access an appropriate space as needed.